arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Exploit
-1. **Industry.** - fully in-universe supply chain from start to finish - that shell you shot was mined from an asteroid, refined into metals, stamped into ammunition, and loaded into your ship by real factories all in the game world.
-Supply chains of varying levels make industry deep enough to be a rewarding full time gig for spreadsheeters while not becoming frustrating for other player types.
+1. **Industry.** - We've built a fully in-universe supply chain from start to finish - that shell you shot from your railgun was mined from an asteroid, refined into metals, stamped into ammunition, and loaded into your ship by real factories all in the game world.
+Supply chains of varying levels make industry deep enough to be a rewarding full time gig for builders and traders, while not becoming frustrating for other player types.
+We hope to let you get as deep into industry as you want (or don't want).
+If crafting isn't your thing, a huge variety of player and NPC traders (NPCs who also gather materials from the game world like you do, remember) can sell you whatever you need.
-2. **Tech.** - tradeable, stealable, giftable techs both incremental and revolutionary.
-When your AI isn't issuing commands, it's researching, meaning AFK time isn't wasted
+2. **Tech.** - A 4X game is nothing without the almighty tech tree.
+Technologies are tradeable, stealable, and giftable, covering improvements both incremental and revolutionary.
+To avoid new players being at an insurmountable disadvantage, we'll gradually increase the tech level of new players over time to give them a more level playing field.
+Finally, issuing commands and doing research both come from the same pool, which means two important things: 1) you won't be at a permanent disadvantage against players who are constantly online issuing commands, because they'll have lower research rates, and b) you're still improving and teching up when you're offline.
+So go ahead, take a break!
-3. **Blueprints.** - like most space 4Xes, you'll eventually be able to design and build your own drones from hundreds of components
+3. **Blueprints.** - Like most space 4Xes, you'll eventually be able to design and build your own drones from hundreds of components.
+This is our favorite part of games like Stellaris and Space Empires, and a good space 4X really isn't complete without it.
+We may not have this available at launch, but in the short term there will still be hundreds of drone blueprints to choose from.
-4. **Designs.** - but UNlike most space 4Xes, we'll also give you the ability to create your own components!
+4. **Designs.** - but *unlike* most space 4Xes, we'll also eventually give you the ability to create your own components!
 Want to optimize a railgun to be gigantic at the cost of all else?
 Or create your own brand of ship components you get credit and profit from as they corner the market?
-You'll be able to do it - just not at release.
+Or have your Organization run off of a completely custom supply chain with designs you design, build, and hold the exclusive rights to?
+You'll be able to do it - just probably not right at release.

 ??? danger "Bullshit check!"
     *Custom designs and blueprints - how do I know this isn't marketing garbage?*

     Easy!
 The code already works this way, we just haven't enabled it.
-There's a ton of balance work that has to go into allowing these things fairly, so the more you help out the faster it'll arrive.
+There's a ton of balance and UI work that has to go into allowing these things fairly, so the more you help out the faster it'll arrive.

 <p align="center">
   <figure>